shaussler/TheoreticalUniverse/documentation/musical_notation.rst

    \end{align}

 More generally, we can follow matrix multiplication rules to lower the indice.
 Part of the operations can be done by head.
-With all possible steps, this is:
+With all possible steps and without musical notation, this is:

 .. math::